paguerre3/aws-devops-zero-to-hero/day-3/README.md

-# What will you learn
+# EC2, Regions and AZs

 ---
 ## Introduction to EC2: